At a glance

 6. Model empathy in the moment.

-When your child shows a lack of empathy in a social situation, model empathy for him.
-For example, maybe during the walk to school, another child drops her art project.
+When your child shows a lack of empathy in a social situation, model empathy.
+For example, maybe during the walk to school, another child drops an art project.
 Your child laughs.

 You may be tempted to correct your child on the spot.
 Instead, jump in to help the other child.
 You might say, “Can I help you put it back together?
 Let us help you carry your books.”